jaspector

 7:30 am to 4:00 pm

-Typical inspection sequence: The county's public portal inspection list supports footing, foundation, slab, framing, rough-in, insulation, final, and certificate of occupancy/completion inspections.
+Typical sequence: The county's public portal inspection list supports footing, foundation, slab, framing, rough-in, insulation, final, and certificate of occupancy/completion inspections.

-Do I need a building permit in unincorporated Whitfield County, GA?
+01 Do I need a building permit in unincorporated Whitfield County, GA?

 The county's posted applications and procedures cover residential, commercial, industrial, and accessory structures, plus stand-alone trade permits, demolition, mobile/manufactured-home location permits, and solar permit applications.

-How much does a building permit cost in unincorporated Whitfield County, GA?
+02 How much does a building permit cost in unincorporated Whitfield County, GA?

+Building permit fees in unincorporated Whitfield County, GA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $25.
 Fees are calculated as: Valuation-based for building permits.
 Residential building permits start at $25 for work valued at $1,000 or less and then step by valuation brackets; commercial permits use a separate valuation schedule.
 Electrical, plumbing, and mechanical permits use trade-specific flat and unit-based charges..

-How do I apply for a building permit in unincorporated Whitfield County, GA?
+03 How do I apply for a building permit in unincorporated Whitfield County, GA?

-1. Start with zoning review.
+To apply for a building permit in unincorporated Whitfield County, GA, follow these steps: 1.
+Start with zoning review.
 Whitfield County's zoning office researches the deed and tax card, verifies zoning compliance, and requires property lines and proposed structure location to be marked.
 2. Obtain sewage approval.
 For homes on septic, Whitfield County Environmental Health must approve an existing system or issue a new septic permit.
 If connecting to Dalton Utilities sewer, provide written confirmation that sewer service is available.
 3. Submit the permit application and supporting plans.
 The county posts a standard building permit application for residential, commercial, and accessory work.
 4. If the site triggers floodplain, erosion-control, stormwater, or site-design review, those approvals must be completed before the building permit can be issued.
 5. Commercial, industrial, and stormwater and land-disturbance plans go through ePlan Solutions.
 Residential building plans are submitted through iWorQ.
 6. After issuance, request inspections through the county office or portal.
 All inspections require 24-hour notice and are scheduled through the inspection office, not directly with inspectors.

-How do I schedule a building inspection in unincorporated Whitfield County, GA?
+04 How do I schedule a building inspection in unincorporated Whitfield County, GA?

-Inspections can be scheduled via: iWorQ portal inspection request/status, 706-275-7474.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Whitfield County, GA via: iWorQ portal inspection request/status, 706-275-7474.
 Next-business-day inspections must be requested between 7:30 am and 4:00 pm the previous day.
 Requests after 4:00 pm are scheduled for the second business day..